awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

 ### What information should I include in my description of support processes?<a name="what-information-should-i-include-in-my-description-of-support-processes"></a>
 +  Which product listing\(s\) will you enroll in PSC?
 +  Have you already built and tested a way to pull data from the API and port it to your support systems?
-  +  If yes, please describe how you import this data to your support systems?
+  +  If yes, describe how you import this data to your support systems?
   +  If no, when do you expect to have this implemented?
-Please describe your planned approach\.
+Describe your planned approach\.
-+  Please summarize your support process for AWS Marketplace customers that participate in PSC\.
++ Summarize your support process for AWS Marketplace customers that participate in PSC\.
   +  How can AWS Marketplace PSC customers contact you to receive support for these products \(email, phone, other methods\)?
   +  If PSC customers contact you for support, how long will it typically take before they receive a reply?
   +  Do you have different support levels for different AWS Marketplace products?
-If so, please describe your support tiers and what they cover\.
+If so, describe your support tiers and what they cover\.
   +  What communications do you plan to send to customers under your support policy?
-If you plan to send proactive communications, please describe what you plan to send\.
+If you plan to send proactive communications, describe what you plan to send\.
   +  After customers enter their data in the AWS Marketplace site, how long will it take for the data to appear in your support system\(s\)?
   +  If a customer opts out of PSC, what is your process for deleting their contact data?
   +  Do you have a web page describing the support you offer for AWS Marketplace customers?
-If so, please provide it\.
+If so, provide it\.

 ## Enrolling Your Products<a name="enrolling-your-products"></a>

 ### How do I enroll products in PSC?<a name="how-do-i-enroll-products-in-psc"></a>

  After reviewing the program requirements, contact the AWS Marketplace Seller Catalog Operations team to provide a list of the products you would like to enroll in PSC\.
-You can enroll new or existing AMI\-based product listings in the program\.
-Please allow 1\-2 weeks for your request to be processed\.
+You can enroll new or existing AMI\-based products in the program\.
+Allow 1\-2 weeks for your request to be processed\.
 You will need to verify that you have completed integration with the API before your products can be enabled for PSC\.
-As described above, you must also provide a valid support email address on your product listing page\(s\), and you should provide a writeup describing the data handling and support process you plan to follow for AWS Marketplace customers\.
+As described above, you must also provide a valid support email address on your product page\(s\), and you should provide a writeup describing the data handling and support process you plan to follow for AWS Marketplace customers\.

 ## Handling Customer Data<a name="handling-customer-data"></a>